inasafe/inasafe-doc/docs/source/developer-docs/jenkins_ci_windows_slave.rst

 All virtual machines were created using the free VirtualBox software.

-Note that you may need to enable virtualisation in your PC bios too.
+Note that you may need to enable virtualisation in your PCs BIOS too.

 All Virtual Machines were created with a *local* user account with